 Since the fall of 2012 we have held our concerts in the auditorium at either Millburn High School or Middle School, depending on availability.
-The current season, 2013-14 is our 42nd overall and our fifth since our relocation to Millburn-Short Hills.
+The current season, 2014-15 is our 43rd overall and our sixth since our relocation to Millburn-Short Hills.

 © Metropolitan Orchestra of New Jersey